hellgate75/dataflow-flow-centric-poc/README.md

-As a Poc we can start providing in a single Maven project, the following subset of the minimum viable architecture, as following shown:
+As a Poc we can start providing in a single Maven project, the following subset of the minimum viable architecture, as shown next:

 <p align="center"><image width="‭946‬" height="532" src="images/arch-002.PNG"></p><br/>